Faustin-king/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv : this script or command is used to move file rm : this script is used to delete or remove file. rm -r: this script remove or delete directory.
+mv : this script or command is used to move file rm : this script is used to delete or remove file. rm -r: this script remove or delete directory. cd - : this script changes the working directory to the previous one!